 We crossed this glacial river a couple of times on our trip, but it is bridged in 3 places.

 We now drove for an hour through the wilderness on a winding, bumpy road.
-After driving through the very grey landscape it all of a sudden changed and turned yellow.
-We had now entered the part of the highland called Vikrahraun or Tephra lava from a lava flow back in 1961.
+After driving through the very grey landscape, it suddenly turned yellow.

 The landscape was covered in yellow tephra.
 And black lava was sticking up from all the tephra, quite scenic.

-Now we were getting close to our destination and our next stop was at the amazing Drekagil- Dragon Canyon by Dyngjufjöll mountains, where we stopped to have lunch in one of the huts there.
+Now we were getting close to our destination, and our next stop was at the amazing Drekagil- Dragon Canyon by Dyngjufjöll mountains, where we stopped to have lunch in one of the huts there.

 Drekagil canyon